zkcys001/UDAStrongBaseline/README.md

 ## Introduction

+*Our method only adopts the clustering algorithm and ReID baseline model with the moving average model.

 UDAStrongBaseline is a transitional code based pyTorch framework for both unsupervised learning (USL) and unsupervised domain adaptation (UDA) in the context of object re-ID tasks.
 It provides stronger